Consumer medicine information

 4.1 Therapeutic Indications

-Cresemba is indicated in adults for the treatment of invasive aspergillosis; mucormycosis in patients for whom amphotericin B is inappropriate (see Section 4.4 Special Warnings and Precautions for Use; Section 5.1 Pharmacodynamic Properties).
+Cresemba is indicated in adults and paediatric patients from 1 year of age for the treatment of invasive aspergillosis; mucormycosis in patients for whom amphotericin B is inappropriate (see Section 4.4 Special Warnings and Precautions for Use; Section 5.1 Pharmacodynamic Properties).

 Consideration should be given to official guidance on the appropriate use of antifungal agents.